Accessing the homogeneity scale with 21 cm intensity mapping surveys: Transition scale to homogeneity

 \section{Transition scale to homogeneity}

-The transition scale to homogeneity, $R_{\rm H}$, provides a critical observational test of the Cosmological Principle.
-Although our measurement probes only the past light cone rather than the entire universe, the detection of this scale strongly supports one of the key assumptions of the $\Lambda$CDM model~\citep{2011/maartens}.
+The homogeneity scale provides a critical observational test of the \bb{CP}.
+Although our measurement \bb{proves} only the past light cone rather than the entire Universe, the detection of this scale strongly supports one of the key assumptions of the $\Lambda$CDM model~\citep{2011/maartens}.

-To quantify the transition to a homogeneous universe, we employ the scaled counts-in-spheres method.
-This approach measures the average number of galaxies within a sphere of radius $r$, normalized by the expected count for a homogeneous distribution, defined as \citep{Scrimgeour:2012,Ntelis17}
+To quantify the transition to a homogeneous universe, one can adopt the scaled counts-in-spheres method.
+This approach measures the average number of tracers within a sphere of radius $r$, normalized by the expected count for a homogeneous distribution, defined as \citep{Scrimgeour:2012,Ntelis17}

-where $N_{\rm gal}(<r)$ and $N_{\rm rand}(<r)$ denote the average number of objects within a sphere of radius $r$ in the observed and random catalogues, respectively.
-Although the formalism is typically expressed in terms of galaxy positions, in our case the observables correspond to pixels in a three-dimensional intensity map.
-Each pixel can therefore be treated as a discrete tracer of the underlying matter field, allowing the same methodology to be applied~\citep{Camacho22}.
-At sufficiently large scales, $\mathcal{N}(<r)$ tends to unity.
-Since $N_{\rm gal}(<r)\propto r^{\mathcal{D}_{2}}$, where $D_2$ is the correlation dimension, and $N_{\rm rand}(<r)\propto r^{3}$, it follows that $\mathcal{N}(<r)\propto r^{\mathcal{D}_{2}-3}$.
-We can rewrite the correlation dimension as
+where $N_{\rm gal}(<r)$ denotes the mean counts within a sphere for a clustered distribution, while $N_{\rm rand}(<r)$ corresponds to the ideal homogeneous reference case.